In this article, we explain BriefBuilder’s IFC feature. You can read about:

 Step 2: Upload file

-Once you have selected a file, click on upload on the right hand side of your screen.
-The file will be then processed by BriefBuilder.
-This may take some time depending on the size and complexity of the IFC model.
+Once you have selected a file, click on upload IFC file on the right hand side of your screen.
+BriefBuilder will then process the file.
+The processing time may vary depending on the size and complexity of the IFC model.

 Step 3: Define mapping rule

-In this step, you can define the mapping rule that (automatically) maps the IFC spaces to the spaces that have been defined in BriefBuilder.
+In this step, you can define the mapping rule that automatically maps the IFC spaces to the spaces defined in BriefBuilder.

-For both the BriefBuilder spaces and the IFC spaces, you have to select which attribute should be used for the mapping process.
+For both the BriefBuilder spaces and the IFC spaces, you need to select which attribute should be used for the mapping process.

 The mapping process can be performed in various ways.
 One common approach is to match the IFC long name with the object name in BriefBuilder.
-However, the mapping can also be based on BriefBuilder’s object IDs and the IDs on the IFC side, provided that they are similar.
-This all depends on the BIM protocol agreed upon for the project.
+However, the mapping can also be based on BriefBuilder’s object IDs and the IDs on the IFC side, provided they are similar.
+The specific approach depends on the BIM protocol agreed upon for the project.

-When selecting these attributes, you will immediately see how the mapping works in the trees below.
-The check mark and question mark icons indicate whether a space is mapped or not.
+As you select these attributes, you will immediately see how the mapping works in the tree view below.
+Checkmarks and question marks indicate whether a space is mapped or not.

 Step 4: Import IFC tree